 For example, let us call states with the support of their wave functions on the northern hemisphere as particles and states with the support on the southern hemisphere as their antiparticles.
 Then states which are superpositions of a particle and its antiparticle obviously belong to the representation space under consideration, i.e., they are not prohibited.
-However, this contradicts the superselection rule that the wave function cannot be a superposition of states with opposite electric charges, baryon and lepton quantum numbers etc. Therefore, in the dS case there are no superselection rules which prohibit superpositions of states with opposite electric charges, baryon quantum numbers etc. In addition, in this case it is not possible to define the notion of neutral particles.
+However, this contradicts the superselection rule that the wave function cannot be a superposition of states with opposite electric charges, baryon and lepton quantum numbers etc. Therefore, in the dS case there are no superselection rules which prohibit superpositions of states with opposite electric charges, baryon quantum numbers etc. In addition, in this case it is not possible to define the concept of neutral particles, i.e., particles which coincide with their antiparticles (e.g., the photon).
+This question will be discussed in Chap.
+4.